 Words by Katie Hagan.

-When I asked the award-winning director and choreographer Lanre Malaolu about where his movement story originated from, I don’t know what I was expecting.
+When I asked the award-winning director and choreographer Lanre Malaolu about where his movement story originated from, I didn’t know what I thought I’d get in reply.
 Sometimes, actually in most cases, the absence of a preconceived idea definitely makes everything far more interesting, as I was soon to discover.
 “If I was at a drama class or a party I was in the centre, whipping around like the Tazmanian Devil,” Lanre says between spells of laughter, charmed by his memories.
 “I guess you could call it dancing.
 All that I knew was the way it was making me feel.”

 His latest work, The Conversation, moves in a similar-ish strain to Elephant in the Room.
 Anyone who is tracing Lanre’s oeuvre will recognise he makes art which uses disruption to engage people in critical education.
 His newest film is no exception.
 The Conversation gives insight into the various emotions BIPOC feel when talking to their white counterparts about their racial experiences.
 The stories usually fall on deaf, guarded ears.